TiC-1/fizzbuzz/README.md

 Great work, you have now successfully set up npm to run tests using tape.

-## Case: return a number, when the number is not divisible by 3 and not divisible by 5
+## Case: return a number, when the number is not divisible by 3 or 5

 Let's write some tests to check if our function returns the number when the number is not divisible by 3 or 5.